kurdi89/Git-and-Github/Git commands.md

 then enter -> :wq

-or
+### or
 *on windows it should be double qoutes : took me an hour to figure that out!*
 ```
-git commit - "my comments are : changed app.js"
+git commit -m "my comments are : changed app.js"
 ```
 ### to git ignore :
 creates a file thats ignores what files to be commited or include (example : logs files )